Supporting women to grow their super

 Everyone deserves financial security in retirement

-The Gender pay gap between men and women is currently around 13%1 while the super gap is around 42%2.
-Women in Australia are currently retiring with almost half as much as men, despite their longer life expectancy.
+The Gender pay gap between men and women is currently almost 23%1 while the super gap is around 24%2.
+Women in Australia are currently retiring with less super than men, despite their longer life expectancy.

 What causes the super pay gap?

 The super system is linked to paid work, due to a range of factors, women are often paid less and also make up the majority of part-time and casual workers.
 Some key contributing factors include: